 3. Bold Typography

 If you are looking for ways to bring more personality to your site, then typography is one of the most effective design elements that should help you achieve the desired results.

 Typography can not only provide for a better readability of your site's content.
-It can also set the tone of your online project, evoke emotions, trigger associations, etc. Over-sized typography is expected to keep pushing into web designs that will be produced in 2018.
-Dynamic texts layered over the parallax scrolling backgrounds will be a perfect match for web resources that do not want to leave their audience indifferent.
+It can also set the tone of your online project, evoke emotions, trigger associations, etc. Over-sized typography is expected to keep pushing into website designs that will be produced in 2018.
+Dynamic texts layered over the parallax scrolling backgrounds will be a perfect match for sites that do not want to leave their audience indifferent.

-Changes in typography always feature in web design trends - this year is of course, no different.
+Changes in typography always feature in designer trends - this year is of course, no different.